-- 1. Oil fill cap - 3.
-Unscrew the oil fill cap and remove it. - 4.
-With the machine in the operating position, carefully pour oil into the crankcase until the point of overflow. - 5.
-Screw the oil fill cap into the oil fill hole and tighten it securely.
+1. Oil fill cap

+- 3. Unscrew the oil fill cap and remove it. - 4.
+With the machine in the operating position, carefully pour oil into the crankcase.
+Wait 3 minutes for the oil to settle and add enough to bring it to the point of overflow.
+There should be very little, if any, oil left in the bottle.